Bhavin789/iOS-IBM/README.md

 # iOS-IBM
 This repo includes app to that works with different IBM Watson services related to AI.
+It includes a demo of the services like Watson Personal Insights, Watson Assistant using the worspace of a Car Assistant, Watson Tone Analyzer and Watson Langugae Translator.After the results are displayed, a customer feedback is asked and every API call is stored as log using Core Data.
+A dashboard is created to keep a record of the interactions between the user and the services.